filetrust/Squads-And-Maps/Definitions/Dictionary.md

 - Ensuring Stakeholders are satisfied with the Outcomes implemented by the Squad
 - Providing Stakeholders with progress updates, to an agreed schedule
 - Ensuring Outcomes are sufficiently understood before work starts
-- Negioate resource availability for their squad
+- Negotiate resource availability for their squad
 - Ensuring squad has all the roles needed to deliver the outcomes end to end

 **Squad Stakeholder**
 An individual who has a vested interest in the completion of the Squad's Outcomes.
 This person might need to be consulted with or informed of progresss and outcome delivery.
-A Squad Stakeholder should have time available each week to contribute to the squad (approx 1hr pw)
+A Squad Stakeholder should have time available each week to contribute to the squad (approximately one hour).

 *Responsibilities*
 - Providing a definition of Outcomes
 - Providing sign-off for completed Outcomes

 **Squad Developer**
 A member of the squad who is executing Tasks that contribute to fulfilling the squad's Outcome.
-The Squad Developers within a Squad will have a range of capabilities in order to complete the Tasks required by the Outcome to be delivered by the Squad e.g. Software Engineer, Tester, Network Engineer, SRE, Support, Design, Product etc.
+The Squad Developers within a Squad will have a range of capabilities in order to complete the Tasks required by the Outcome to be delivered by the Squad, e.g., Software Engineer, Tester, Network Engineer, SRE, Support, Design, Product, etc.

 *Responsibilities*
 - Working with other Squad members to break Outcomes into actionable work items